kkimber/CBUSPico/README.md

-# CBUS&reg; library for RaspberryPi PICO
+# CBUS&reg; library for RaspberryPi PICO - Simple Example

-A CBUS Library for the Raspberry PICO, based on the PICO-SDK.
+This repo provides a simple example for using a CBUS Library for the Raspberry PICO, based on the PICO-SDK.

+The example provides a simple one-in, one-out module that will operate on a CBUS network with other modules.

+The CBUS library source itself is contained in the repo https://github.com/kkimber/CBUSPicoLib.
+This source is included into this project as a git submodule.

-Based on existing Arduino libraries with significant refactoring and clean-up.
+The CBUS lbirary code is based on existing Arduino CBUS libraries developed by Duncan Greenwood, but with significant refactoring and redesign.

    * https://github.com/MERG-DEV/CBUSLED
    * https://github.com/MERG-DEV/CBUSSWITCH